The sticky note of animation software

 The drawing tool doesn’t produce a clean line yet, which causes me to make “chicken-scratch” lines.
 But like I said, I’m not interested in this program for it’s quality, but it’s speed.
 I’d like to write some scripts that lets me cleanly interface it with Maya.
 Ultimately using it as part of my 3D workflow.
 I’ve been wanting to do this since I saw how effectively Jason Ryan (a Disney Animator) works with DigiCel’s FlipBook software, as can be seen here: http://www.digicelinc.com/3D/3danimationJR2.htm

-3 thoughts on “The sticky note of animation software”
+3 responses to “The sticky note of animation software”

 I love your little test! it’s great!
 I just found Pencil as well and I’m really glad I found a pro who can validate the use of Pencil.
 I’m an animation student at San Jose State and I’m doing a 30-second rough short film.
 Do you think it’s ok to use Pencil for this project?
 I have a tablet pc, so I can work directly on the interface with a wacom pen.
 My main concern is having saving problems/glitches with the program.
 I’m scared that I will have done all this work, and then find Pencil crash completely on me…and I will have to start completely over.
 Have you found any issues with Pencil in saving?